Donald's Fire Survival Plan: Introduction

-The Set Up
+Setup

-We transition from Walt Disney to a now animated house on fire, which is "rewound" to show the house undamaged before zooming in through the window to find Donald Duck sitting in an armchair, reading.
+The feature transitions from Walt Disney to a now animated house on fire, which is "rewound" to show the house undamaged before zooming in through the window to find Donald Duck sitting in an armchair, reading.
 A few feet from him are his nephews, Huey, Dewey and Louie drawing up a fire escape plan in crayon.
 The boys explain to their Uncle that their school teacher had instructed them to design a plan in the event of a fire.
 They continue to suggest they find two separate exits from every room as well as choose a rendezvous point outside of the house in order to make sure everyone has escaped the building.
 Donald reacts nonplussed and attempts to brush his nephews away.
 The boys continue to explain they need collapsible ladders from the second floor.
 When they rehearse the use of a whistle as an alarm in the event of a fire at night, Donald loses his patience and angrily sends his nephews away.
 Immediately afterward Donald falls asleep in his armchair.